DanWahlin/Observable-Store/modules/observable-store/solvedIssues.md

 To build Observable Store:

-`npm run build-store` or `npm run build-store:w`
+`npm run build` or `npm run build:w`

-To build Observable Store extensions:
+To build Observable Store extensions cd into the folder and run:

-`npm run build-store-extensions` or `npm run build-store-extensions:w`
+`npm run build` or `npm run build:w`

 ## To publish to npm

 1. Run `npm run build` to create the dist folder (ensure tsconfig.json is set to copy the build there)
 1. Run `npm publish --access public` and enter the 2FA code for npm in 1Password

-## Running directly gives RxJs error

-Have to run `npm install` at the root of the project as well as in the samples originally.
-Changed the sample to reference the package directly now though.

 ## To run the Observable Store npm module locally without publishing to npm